Lee Elder, 1st Black golfer to play Masters, dies at age 87

 Elder got into golf as a caddie, since that essentially was the only conduit Black people had to be permitted on the course.
 He was able to polish his game while serving in the Army and, after his discharge, joined the United Golf Association Tour for Black players in the early 1960s.

-He developed into one of the UGA’s best players, but meager prize money made it tough to earn a living.
+He developed into one of the UGA’s best players, winning 18 of 22 tournaments in one dominating stretch, but meager prize money made it tough to earn a living.
 Finally, at the age of 33, Elder was able to afford PGA qualifying school, where he earned his first tour card for the 1968 season.

-The highlight of his rookie year was a memorable loss to Nicklaus on the fifth hole of a sudden-death playoff at the American Golf Classic.
+The highlight of his rookie year was a memorable loss to Nicklaus on the fifth hole of a sudden-death playoff at Firestone Country Club in Akron, Ohio.

 Elder would go on to capture four PGA Tour victories and eight more wins on the PGA Tour Champions for 50-and-over players.
 He played in all four major championships, tying for 11th at both the 1974 PGA Championship and the 1979 U.S. Open.